International Students

 Average annual costs: £12,900

-Example subjects: Journalism, Human Resource, Marketing
+Example subjects: Journalism, Human Resources, Marketing

 8. University of Cumbria